 Portugal is in the far west of Europe, on the coast of the Atlantic and bordering Spain to the east.
 It enjoys a gorgeous Mediterranean climate with excellent sailing conditions in the summer from June to September.
 Portugal is in the European Union, so travellers from EU countries and several others won’t need a visa to enter the country.

-You can arrive to your Portugal yacht charter by flying to Lisbon Portela, the country’s largest airport situated in central Portugal.
+You can get to your Portugal sailing holiday by flying to Lisbon Portela, the country’s largest airport situated in central Portugal.
 Porto is located in the north and Faro in the far south.
 All destinations are right by the coast and make great mooring points for your sailing holiday in Portugal.
 To get from the airport, you can easily take a shuttle service, car hire or a taxi.
 The local currency is the Euro, and main marinas in Portugal include Porto Atlântico, Cascais near Lisbon and Lagos in the Algarve.

 There are also a range of exciting and relaxing activities to do on your sailing holiday in Portugal.
 From excellent surfing in central Peniche to lounging on the superb beaches of the Algarve, you’ll always find something to do in Portugal.
 Kitesurfing, diving, and a visit to the Sportágua Water Park are all popular activities in Peniche which is conveniently near Lisbon.